vikingdata/articles/databases/mysql/MySQL_variables.md

 *  table_cache
 * innodb_buffer_pool_instances: Locks in the innodb buffer pool can be a problem with large data.
 In general innodb_buffer_pool_instances should be set to amount of ram divided by 1 gig.
 * innodb_log_file_size -- pre 8.0 -- transactions use this file.
 If the log is full, its slows down the system.
 For older versions of MySQL, making this large is good.
 * innodb_flush_log_at_trx_commit - pre 8.0.
 0 means not ACID.
 1 means data is flushed to disk.
-2 means it is flushed to logs, which is ACID compliant but on crash recovery takes longer.
+2 means it is flushed to logs, which is not ACID compliant and on crash recovery takes longer.

 * table_cache : The amount of tables cached.
 Is this is too small, it may cause problems.